 Even if you don’t have extensive experience in a particular area, but have completed a course or even worked alongside a developer who was a master on Big Data or infrastructure development – don’t be afraid to showcase your knowledge.

 Software engineer positions are usually located within a larger team, so be sure to highlight any experience you have of working alongside a team and how you engaged with the other developers and engineers across a range of programmes.

-The tech sector is constantly evolving, so if you have knowledge of any new or innovative programmes or ways of working that can show you keep up to date on the latest tools, that would be a major bonus.
+The tech sector is constantly evolving so if you have knowledge of any new or innovative programmes or ways of working, showing you keep up to date on the latest tools, that would be a major bonus.

 Any key achievements you have garnered in your time working as a software engineer should also be highlighted as part of your employment experience section.
-That amazing app you helped to build, or the time you helped to debug the code which was holding back an entire website.
-Flaunt it!
+That amazing app you helped to build, or the time you helped to debug the code which was holding back an entire website - show it off!